 It is also a great opportunity to involve your children and perhaps even your grandchildren.
 You may choose your original vows or you may like to write new ones as a tribute to your journey.

 Couples may choose this type of ceremony when they wish to commit to each other in front of family and friends without opting for a legal marriage ceremony.
 It is usually for couples who are unable to marry for legal or other reasons.
-Often it is for same gender couples who wish to celebrate their union in front of family and friends.

 Although a commitment ceremony is not a wedding, couples who have been married overseas, or quite some distance away, may wish to celebrate their marriage by having a ceremony for family and friends who were unable to attend the actual wedding.